SLamont3134/ProductLineOOPFXDb/docs/README.md

 ## Key Programming Concepts Utilized
-Building a GUI
+Building a GUI utilizing SceneBuilder and JAvaFX libraries.

-Basic SQL database creation, connection and manipulation.
+Basic SQL H2 database creation, connection and manipulation.

+Designing and implementing class hierchies.

+Utilizing Interfaces and Enums for class structure.

+Using Encapsulation for data privacy.